rrr-uom-projects/ManchesterBioinformaticsCourse_Student/readme.md

 The materials in this repository are what you will need to complete the python lectures and assessments.

 ## Installation
-We suggest you fork this repository to your own github, and commit your code there as you work through the course.
-At the end, send your github links in and we will mark the code from there.
+We suggest you clone this repository to your machine, and create a branch with yours and your partner's names as the branch name.
+Commit your code there as you work through the course, and make sure to sync with the main repo fairly often (git push).

-To fork a repo on github, have a look at the guidance [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).
-It is quite simple, and can be done entirely in the github UI.
-Once you've forked this repo, you will clone it to your pc fo work on it.
-If your git is a bit rusty, there's a guide to cloning a repo in the forking decumentation.
+I made a short video to show how to create the branch if you're not familiar, you can watch it [here](https://youtu.be/72Sf03n5KZY)

 I recommend you set up a virtual environment for this course, so that it doesn't mess up any other python installation you've got.
 This is very simple to do by following the instructions [here](https://docs.python.org/3/tutorial/venv.html). a very condensed version: